Snake: Hooding and spitting

 Hooding (expansion of the neck area) is a visual deterrent, mostly seen in cobras (elapids), and is primarily controlled by rib muscles.
 Hooding can be accompanied by spitting venom towards the threatening object, and producing a specialized sound; hissing.
-Studies on captive cobras showed that 13 to 22% of the body length is raised during hooding.
+Studies on captive cobras showed that 13–22% of the body length is raised during hooding.

 Locomotion

 The lack of limbs does not impede the movement of snakes.
 They have developed several different modes of locomotion to deal with particular environments.
 Unlike the gaits of limbed animals, which form a continuum, each mode of snake locomotion is discrete and distinct from the others; transitions between modes are abrupt.

 Lateral undulation

 Lateral undulation is the sole mode of aquatic locomotion, and the most common mode of terrestrial locomotion.
 In this mode, the body of the snake alternately flexes to the left and right, resulting in a series of rearward-moving "waves".
 While this movement appears rapid, snakes have rarely been documented moving faster than two body-lengths per second, often much less.
 This mode of movement has the same net cost of transport (calories burned per meter moved) as running in lizards of the same mass.

 Terrestrial lateral undulation is the most common mode of terrestrial locomotion for most snake species.
 In this mode, the posteriorly moving waves push against contact points in the environment, such as rocks, twigs, irregularities in the soil, etc. Each of these environmental objects, in turn, generates a reaction force directed forward and towards the midline of the snake, resulting in forward thrust while the lateral components cancel out.
 The speed of this movement depends upon the density of push-points in the environment, with a medium density of about 8 along the snake's length being ideal.
 The wave speed is precisely the same as the snake speed, and as a result, every point on the snake's body follows the path of the point ahead of it, allowing snakes to move through very dense vegetation and small openings.

 When swimming, the waves become larger as they move down the snake's body, and the wave travels backwards faster than the snake moves forwards.
 Thrust is generated by pushing their body against the water, resulting in the observed slip.
 In spite of overall similarities, studies show that the pattern of muscle activation is different in aquatic versus terrestrial lateral undulation, which justifies calling them separate modes.
 All snakes can laterally undulate forward (with backward-moving waves), but only sea snakes have been observed reversing the motion (moving backwards with forward-moving waves).